-Energy Efficient Kitchen Appliances for Seniors
+Best Energy-Saving Kitchen Appliances for Seniors

 Many of us have old appliances that we have owned for years.
 While they may be great (and loved), they probably consume vast amounts of electricity and money.
+Updating them with energy-efficient alternatives can lower bills, reduce hassle, and even make cooking safer and simpler.

 What Makes an Appliance Energy-Efficient?